alper-guven/valkeygen/README.md

 ### Option 1 (Recommended)

-Create a `Redis Keys Config` object.
+Create a `Valkey Keys Config` object.

 > You should write `as const` at the end of the object for things to properly work.